Jocelyn Blore

 The master’s degree prepares graduates for leadership positions in the criminology and criminal justice field and prepares them for advanced study at the doctoral level.
 Applicants to this program must have an undergraduate degree from an accredited university with a cumulative GPA of 3.0.
 The curriculum of this 33-credit program includes courses such as analysis of criminal justice research; administration of criminal justice systems; perspectives on crime and the criminal justice system; and measuring crime and analyzing crime data.

-The undergraduate certificate programs, which do not culminate in degrees, offer students a background in essential forensic science knowledge through courses taught by UW faculty on such topics as criminalistics, DNA identification, and forensic anthropology.
+The undergraduate certificate programs, which do not culminate in degrees, offer students a background in essential forensic science knowledge through courses taught by UW faculty on criminalistics, DNA identification, and forensic anthropology.

-Some of the topics students will delve into include an introduction to criminal justice; criminology; criminal law; law enforcement and justice; juvenile delinquency; victims and victimology; and sociology of social problems.
+Some of the topics students will delve into include an introduction to criminal justice, criminology, criminal law, law enforcement and justice, juvenile delinquency, victims and victimology, and the sociology of social problems.

-Notably, Carroll University also offers a bachelor of science program in chemistry with a forensic science emphasis. courses include an introduction to criminal justice; forensic science; law enforcement and justice; advanced forensic science.
+Notably, Carroll University also offers a bachelor of science program in chemistry with an emphasis on forensic science.
+Courses include an introduction to criminal justice; forensic science; and advanced forensic science.

 In addition to online forensic programs all over the country, there are a few web-based options within the state of Wisconsin: